kayleedial/my386blog/_posts/2023-02-28-book-review.md

 I think that the points hit by Cathy O'Neil in her book are very important for our increasingly data-driven world. ["Weapons of Math Destruction"](https://www.amazon.com/Weapons-Math-Destruction-Increases-Inequality/dp/0553418831/ref=asc_df_0553418831/?tag=hyprod-20&linkCode=df0&hvadid=312681615521&hvpos=&hvnetw=g&hvrand=1949352830966027308&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9029857&hvtargid=pla-415790116013&psc=1) is a thought-provoking book that would be well-suited for anyone who is interested in the intersection of technology and society.
 It is particularly relevant for those who are concerned about the potential for bias and discrimination in algorithms, and the ways in which they can engender inequality.
 O'Neil's clear writing style and use of real-world examples make the book accessible to a wide range of readers, and it has already sparked important conversations about the role of algorithms in society.

 ![Image](https://raw.githubusercontent.com/kayleedial/my386blog/main/assets/images/bookreview.jpg)

+Feel free to leave a comment if you have any thoughts about this book or the contents of this post.